Watch the author walk through the problem step-by-step

 Planning the Approach

 Before you move on to designing the system, it's important to start by taking a moment to plan your strategy for the session.
-For this problem, we might first recognize that 1:1 messages are simply a special case of larger chats (with 2 participants), so we'll solve for that general case.
+For this problem, we might first recognize that 1:1 messages are simply a special case of larger chats (with 2 participants), so we'll solve for that general case of group messages even while we focus on the 1:1 case.
+We can also reflect a little and acknowledge that part of the design will be able durably delivering messages to users, and another is about doing so in realtime.

 After this, we should be able to start our design by walking through our core requirements and solving them as simply as possible.
 This will get us started with a system that is probably slow and not scalable, but a good starting point for us to optimize in the deep dives.